 "We'll not risk another frontal assault - that rabbit's dynamite!"

 Bonus Section: Ludography

-As per regular reader Dangerous Brian's request, here is my personal list of Pendragon supplements I've found most useful, given more or less in order of precedence.
+As per a regular reader's request, here is my personal list of Pendragon supplements I've found most useful, given more or less in order of precedence.
 All are available as PDF and/or POD selections from DriveThruRPG.